samanvitha-125/M2_FANSPEEDCONTROLLER_SYSTEM/1_Requirements/readme.md

 |------|  ------------|--|--|--|
 |LLR_1|It should have manual Switch| |LLR_1|It should read sensor data|
 |LLR_2|It should callibrate waterlevel with logic| |LLR_2|It should have LCD display|

+## Best Methods To Be Followed

+* Used functions to decrease dependency on main function
+* Used structures and arrays to accept the inputs from environmental comnditions and store the values which helped in creating easy design of the system.
+* comments have been placed only wherever necessary to avoid confusions
+* Created header file so that the fuctions can be used else where ever required without any difficulty